XLhinares/eww_config/README.md

 ## Description

 It's pretty much a column of widgets that appears on the right of my screen.
-It contains:
+I originally made it so I could turn off my computer in one click, and then added some more stuff, like the ability to control the music, the volume, and the luminosity of the computer.

+It contains the following widgets:
 - Date and time
 - Weather info
 - Music control